 - critically evaluate what we read and hear

-The classical Greek philosopher, Socrates (470 – 399 BC), is often thought of as the founder of critical thinking skills.
-In a nutshell, Socrates introduced the idea of teaching by not providing answers but instead, teaching by asking questions: questions that explore, investigate, probe, stimulate and engage.
+The classical Greek philosopher, Socrates, is often thought of as the founder of critical thinking skills.
+In a nutshell, Socrates introduced the idea of teaching by not providing answers but instead, teaching by asking questions: questions that explore, investigate, probe, stimulate, and engage.

-From here, Bloom’s taxonomy was created by Benjamin Bloom in 1956.
-In one sentence, Bloom’s taxonomy is a set of six cognitive skills (in a specific order) that teachers, students and anyone can use to promote higher-order thinking.
-The Bloom’s framework was revised in 2001 by Lorin Anderson and David Krathwohl.
+Far more recently, Bloom’s taxonomy was created by Benjamin Bloom in 1956.
+In one sentence, Bloom’s taxonomy is a set of six cognitive skills (in a specific order) that teachers, students, and anyone can use to promote higher-order thinking.
+Bloom’s framework was revised in 2001 by Lorin Anderson and David Krathwohl to produce the framework used by educators today.
 The six levels of the revised Bloom’s taxonomy are:

 - understanding — explaining ideas or concepts